Empire State Building: Facade

 The Empire State Building's Art Deco design is typical of pre–World War II architecture in New York City.
-The facade is clad in Indiana limestone panels sourced from the Empire Mill in Sanders, Indiana, which give the building its signature blonde color.
+The facade is clad in Indiana limestone panels made by the Indiana Limestone Company and sourced from a quarry in south-central Indiana; the panels give the building its signature blonde color.
 According to official fact sheets, the facade uses 200000 ft3 of limestone and granite, ten million bricks, and 730 ST of aluminum and stainless steel.
 The building also contains 6,514 windows.
 The decorative features on the facade are largely geometric, in contrast with earlier buildings, whose decorations often were intended to represent a specific narrative.

 The main entrance, composed of three sets of metal doors, is at the center of the facade's Fifth Avenue elevation, flanked by molded piers that are topped with eagles.
 Above the main entrance is a transom, a triple-height transom window with geometric patterns, and the golden letters "Empire State" above the fifth-floor windows.
-There are two entrances each on 33rd and 34th Streets, with modernistic, stainless steel canopies projecting from the entrances on 33rd and 34th Streets there.
+There are two entrances each on 33rd and 34th streets, with modernistic, stainless steel canopies projecting from the entrances on 33rd and 34th streets there.
 Above the secondary entrances are triple windows, less elaborate in design than those on Fifth Avenue.

 The storefronts on the first floor contain aluminum-framed doors and windows within a black granite cladding.
 The second through fourth stories consist of windows alternating with wide stone piers and narrower stone mullions.
 The fifth story contains windows alternating with wide and narrow mullions, and is topped by a horizontal stone sill.

 The facade of the tower stories is split into several vertical bays on each side, with windows projecting slightly from the limestone cladding.
 The bays are arranged into sets of one, two, or three windows on each floor.
 The bays are separated by alternating narrow and wide piers, the inclusion of which may have been influenced by the design of the contemporary Daily News Building.
 The windows in each bay are separated by vertical nickel-chrome steel mullions and connected by horizontal aluminum spandrels between each floor.
-The windows are placed within stainless-steel frames, which eliminated the need to saved money by removing the need to apply a stone finish around the windows.
+The windows are placed within stainless-steel frames, which saved money by eliminating the need to apply a stone finish around the windows.
 In addition, the use of aluminum spandrels obviated the need for cross-bonding, which would have been required if stone had been used instead.